Justin Bieber and Hailey Baldwin May Be Legally Married

 Splash News

-A source told E!
-News on Friday that the 24-year-old pop star and 21-year-old model are legally married and are believed to have had a marriage ceremony at a New York City courthouse's marriage bureau.
-The two had gotten engaged just two months ago in July amid a whirlwind rekindled romance.
+Justin Bieber and Hailey Baldwin arrived at a New York City courthouse via a side door around 4 p.m. on Thursday and got married in a back room, a source told E!
+News on Friday.

-"They didn't tell anyone they were doing it," the source told E!
-News about the marriage.
+"They didn't tell anyone they were doing it," another source told E!
+News about Bieber and Hailey's marriage ceremony.
 "They are doing a separate ceremony out of the country with a few family members soon as well."

 Bieber and Baldwin, whose family lives in New York, got engaged during a trip to the Bahamas in July amid a whirlwind rekindled romance.

-Note: UPDATE: Justin Bieber and Hailey Baldwin took part in a marriage ceremony at a New York City courthouse's marriage bureau on Thursday, two months after getting engaged, E!
-News has learned.
-However, it's unclear if they are legally husband and wife, as Baldwin tweeted on Friday, "I understand where the speculation is coming from, but I'm not married yet!"